5l1v3r1/learning_for_oscp/basics/SNMP/snmp_enumeration.md

 As pen-testers, we have seen misconfigured SNMP devices which allow us to read the configuration, get important information, and even have a privilege to modify the configuration.

 ## snmp-check
-snmp-check allows you to enumerate the SNMP devices and places the output in a very human readable friendly
+snmp-check allows you to enumerate the SNMP devices and places the output in a very human readable friendly format.
+It could be useful for penestration testing or systems monitoring.
+Distributed under GPL license and based on "Athena-2k" script by jshaw.

+Features
+snmp-check supports the following enumerations:
+- contact
+- description
+- detect write access
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1MjM0NTc1NiwtMjA5MjY2NjczNyw4ND
-gxMDAyMTQsMTk3MDgzNzYzNywtMTI1NTA0MTY4XX0=
+eyJoaXN0b3J5IjpbMTQ0Mjc4ODUwNSwtODUyMzQ1NzU2LC0yMD
+kyNjY2NzM3LDg0ODEwMDIxNCwxOTcwODM3NjM3LC0xMjU1MDQx
+NjhdfQ==
 -->